-For a formal competition such as the Youth Olympic Games, the Rules must be very precise and followed by everyone taking part.
-However, Hockey5s can be readily adapted to other circumstances.
+For international competitions such as the Youth Olympic Games, the Rules must be very precise and followed by everyone taking part.
+However, outside of international competitions, Hockey5s is designed to be adaptable to the available facilities and for players of all ages and abilities.